getstattic/stattic/content/posts/decentralizing-publishing-with-stattic.md

 ## Decentralized Publishing for the People

-**Stattic** is a bullshit free tool that empowers you to publish content on your own terms.

-By simplifying static site generation and efficiently handling assets, it supports the movement toward decentralizing publishing.
-Whether you're a developer or a content creator, Stattic offers a minimalistic yet powerful solution for building your online presence.

-Feel free to contribute to the project on [GitHub](https://github.com/getstattic/stattic) or customize it to suit your specific needs.
-The project is covered under the MIT license which is also included in the GitHub repository.

-Together, we can promote a more decentralized and independent web 🤘
+**Stattic** doesn’t ask permission.
+It gives it back.

+No CMS, plugins or middlemen necessary.
+Just clean, fast publishing on your own terms terms.
+With full control over your content, your design, and your future.

+Whether you're a developer, writer, artist, or creative misfit, Stattic is your toolkit for building an independent web presence without the noise.

+It's open source.
+It's MIT licensed.
+And it's built to be forked, remixed, and made yours.

+Contribute on [GitHub](https://github.com/getstattic/stattic), build something great, and help take the web back — one static site at a time.